czettnersandor/tintocrawler/README.md

 php -S localhost:8000 -t public
 ```

-But it can be lightdm as well, PHP is not needed, everything is static content.
+But it can be [lighttpd](http://www.lighttpd.net/) as well, PHP is not needed, everything is static content.